 This is especially true for lesbian, gay, bisexual, transgender and queer people as we seek to sort out the difference between what the spirit tells us and what society tells us — for better or for worse — about our lives, loves, bodies, faith, and humanity.

 We’d like to introduce you to Spit & Spirit

 Spit & Spirit is a monthly digital magazine wrestling with the reality of faith.
 If you’d like a free copy of issue 1 FAITH (DOUBT), enter your name and email.
 We’ll also keep you posted on future issues and give you early access and special discounts.

-Issue 3 of Spit & Spirit: PRAYER (SILENCE) is now available!
-This issue is 37-pages long and features thoughtful articles, prayers, and reflective pieces, all in an elegantly designed PDF.
-This issue also includes an interview with Shane Claiborne, author of The Irresistible Revolution and Common Prayer: A Liturgy for Ordinary Radicals.
+Issue 5 of Spit & Spirit: MONEY (WORK) is now available!
+This issue is 38 pages long and features thoughtful articles, prayers, and reflective pieces, all in an elegantly designed PDF.
+This issue also includes an interview with Dr. Kortney Ryan Ziegler, an award-winning filmmaker, activist, and entrepreneur.
 You can purchase this issue for $5.50 or you can subscribe for a year subscription for only $57.

 Table of Contents

 Spotlight on Kortney Ryan Ziegler // 25

 What are people saying about SPIT & SPIRIT?